Velaoc/trailmark-research/README.md

 ## Demo

-One completed demo run about the Vela pulsar with all steps recorded, so the timeline renders fully without any provider call.
+`db/seeds.rb` seeds one completed demo run about the Vela pulsar so the timeline renders fully without any provider call.
+New runs use the demo adapter by default, so the whole flow works offline.

 ## Deploy notes